• Home

 Fig, the tree cursed by Jesus.

-A flare of passion? or prophesy?
+A flare of passion? or prophecy?

 For later He was cursed

-to hang on a tree.
+by hanging on a tree.

 Plant this symbol, bless our nation